git town set-parent

 git town set-parent [<branch>] [-v | --verbose]

-The set-parent command changes the parent branch for the current branch.
+The set-parent command moves a branch and all its children below another branch.
 Consider this stack:

 main